lxhoang/assignment_coder_school/README.md

 Describe any challenges encountered while building the app.

-I faced to setup challenges on MAC OS El-Captain because postgresql
+* I faced to setup configuration on MAC OS El-Captain because postgresql need to be updated on this version
+* I had to change default routing on production when deploying on heroku

 ## License